IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 dept-a-lsf-centos6-5ac8c43cfa-fdfh2  4/4       Running   0          4d
 ibm-lsf-operator-5b84545b69-mdd7r    2/2       Running   0          4d
 ```
+Only one **Enhanced Pod Scheduler** cluster can be deployed at a time.
+Deploying more than one will have unpredictable effects.

 ## Deleting an LSF Cluster
 The LSF cluster can be deleted by running: